903: The Pumaman

 Are you a kind of onion?

 The gods will give you the wet look.

 “Wet look” hair refers to the classic slicked-back look achieved by copious amounts of Brylcreem.
 See note on the dry look, above.

-An imitation of comedian/actor Gilbert Gottfried.
+An imitation of the distinctly shrill and gravelly voice of comedian/actor Gilbert Gottfried (1955-2022).
 USA Up All Night was a TV series that aired on the USA cable TV network from 1988-1998.
 It featured low-budget films such as 976-EVIL and Barbarian Queen, accompanied by comedy skits performed by the show’s hosts (originally Caroline Schlitt on Fridays and Gilbert Gottfried on Saturdays; Rhonda Shear replaced Schlitt in 1990).

 Soundtrack by my little brother’s Casio.